Computer Terms You Need to Know

 It's important to keep in mind, that each piece of software you use, also has a required and a suggested amount of RAM for optimal performance (listed in the system requirements).
 Moreover, your computer also has a suggested maximum RAM for optimal performance and, a limit on how much RAM its RAM slots will accept.
 Many people think that the more RAM the better- but this is not always the case.
 "Going ham" on RAM can actually cause issues for your computer's performance.
 Yes, it's true- you can push it a little bit without major issues- but If it's truly overloaded, your computer might stop booting up altogether.
 So before you go out and try to load up on RAM sticks, make sure to check the specs of your computer!

 Mobile Data Card- The Mobile data card is a internal chip that can be installed inside your Toughbook that allows you to connect using WWAN.
-Once installed you will need to contact your cellular provider to add a line onto your cellular plan in the form of a SIM card to place in your Toughbook's SIM slot.
+Once installed you will need to contact your cellular provider to add a line onto your cellular plan for your Toughbook or you can explore Bob Johnson's Mobile Data Plans.
 As long as the proper drivers are installed and the SIM card is activated and in the Toughbook, you should then be able to connect to the internet through cellular data instead of WiFi whenever your please.

 Bluetooth-